 The Important Things

 If you want to have a lot of different sources, it’s going to get expensive.
-So, if you want to keep it simple and you want to make it so you just have screen X and screen X, super duper easy.
+So, if you want to keep it simple and you want to make it so you just have screen X and screen X, super easy.
 Really inexpensive to do.
 You want to get Q, X, Y, Z, starts to get a little bit more expensive to be able to do that.
 Because this is the element that we’re talking about, the switcher.
 You need a more robust switcher to be able to do those things.

 The thing to keep in mind too, as well, is if you are bringing in two systems that’d be able to do this, you’re using an encore system or a spider system, technically, they have to be used, you want them to be used by certified engineers as well, who understand, they’re very complex.
 I don’t even understand them and I consider myself a pretty techie person.
 So you want to make sure that you have a certified engineer to be able to do it as well.

-So there you go.
+There you go.
 That’s video switchers.
 Again to recap, you bring in a bunch of different sources laptops, cameras, graphics, they plug into the system and then you can decide where they go.
 You can have very simple ones that go to one single output like adjust your projectors and then you can split it from there and duplicate it.
 You can sometimes find switchers like you do like a secondary output an auxiliary.
 And then you know when you get to the more crazy intense ones you have this ability to do four or five different outputs and where they all go and it does just decide and have a lot of fun with those as well.